nttcom/zeek-parser-SSDP-COM/README_en.md

 ```

 ## Log type and description
-This plug-in monitors all functions of cifs and outputs them as `ssdp.log`.
+This plug-in monitors all functions of ssdp and outputs them as `ssdp.log`.

 | Field | Type | Description |
 | --- | --- | --- |